Mara Serena Airport

-Mara Serena Airport is an airstrip in Masai Mara, Kenya.
+Mara Serena Airport is an airstrip in Maasai Mara, Kenya.

 Location

-Mara Serena Airport (IATA: MRE, ICAO: HKMS) is located in Masai Mara, in Narok County, in southwestern Kenya, close to the border with Tanzania.
+Mara Serena Airport (IATA: MRE, ICAO: HKMS) is located in Maasai Mara, in Narok County, in southwestern Kenya, close to the border with Tanzania.

 Mara Serena Airport lies approximately 225 km southwest of Nairobi International Airport, Kenya's largest civilian airport.
 The geographical coordinates of this airport are:1° 24' 18.00"S, 35° 0' 36.00"E (Latitude:-1.405000; Longitude:35.010000).

-Mara Serena Airport is an all weather gravel airstrip serving tourist flights to Masai Mara.
-This airstrip is one of several in Masai Mara, some of which are in fact tarmac paved airstrips such as Keekorok Airstrip.
-In total, Masai Mara and the surrounding conservancies have a network of close to 10 airstrips and which one you fly to depends on which camp or lodge you will be staying at in the Reserve.
-A useful link has been provided below to see both a Map of the various airstrips as well as the details of each including Masai Mara airport codes.
+Mara Serena Airport is an all weather gravel airstrip serving tourist flights to Maasai Mara.
+This airstrip is one of several in Maasai Mara, some of which are in fact tarmac paved airstrips such as Keekorok Airstrip.
+In total, Maasai Mara and the surrounding conservancies have a network of close to 10 airstrips and which one you fly to depends on which camp or lodge you will be staying at in the Reserve.
+A useful link has been provided below to see both a Map of the various airstrips as well as the details of each including Maasai Mara airport codes.

 Overview

-Mara Serena Airport is a small civilian airport, serving Masai Mara and the neighboring communities.
+Mara Serena Airport is a small civilian airport, serving Maasai Mara and the neighbouring communities.
 Situated at 1707 m above sea level, the airport has one unpaved runway measuring 3445 ft in length.